 Grant has formed and advises numerous alternative investment funds.
 These clients have adapted hedge fund and private equity fund elements into hybrid structures to accomplish their investment objectives.
 These funds benefit from Grant’s experience with and knowledge of various structured credit products and securities law exemptions.
 In addition, based on his background in structured capital markets, Grant advises these funds in crafting sophisticated provisions relating to investor rights and cashflow allocations.
 These representations draw on his broader corporate and securities skills as well as in-depth knowledge of complex transaction structuring.
-Grant advises clients involved in a range of industries, including clients focused on the digital currency and Blockchain technology space.
+Grant advises clients involved in a range of industries, including clients focused on the digital currency and blockchain technology space.

 Grant has a broad background in domestic and international securities offerings, having worked for more than three years in the Hong Kong office of a major international law firm, where he represented issuers, underwriters and other clients throughout Asia in international securities transactions.
 His current securities law practice emphasizes private placements and Investment Company Act exemptions.
 He also has significant public accounting experience.

-Grant co-authored The CLO Manager’s Handbook, which can be downloaded here.
+Grant co-authored The CLO Manager’s Handbook.

 Grant is a member of the Structured Finance Committee of the New York City Bar Association and a member of the Board of the Lehigh Lawyers Association.